gar1t/groktest/docs/matching.md

 If `wildcard` is specified, the specified token is used to match any output up to the output following the wildcard.

-A single wilcard matches everything.
+A single wildcard matches everything.

     >>> str_match("...", "Anything here matches", {"wildcard": "..."})
     True